 One of the virtues of business intelligence software is its ability to connect to a myriad of data source types.
 Exago BI, for example, connects to more than a dozen different types of databases (structured and unstructured) as well as more than a half-dozen different object types, including tables, views, stored procedures, database functions, parameterized SQL statements, web service methods, and .NET assembly methods.
 This kind of connective flexibility makes it possible to pull data from a wide breadth of systems into one central hub, such as a SaaS application.

 Newport Credentialing Solutions, producers of a cloud-based credentialing and provider enrollment application, found that introducing BI to their product enabled their customers to combine data from a variety of sources, including billing, HR, privileging, and central verification office systems.
 These systems do not interface with each other directly, resulting in lots of manual data entry and increased risk of human error.
-Bridging this connectivity gap not only improved organizations’ overall efficiencies but also paved the way for data quality improvements.
+Bridging this connectivity gap not only improved healthcare organizations’ overall efficiencies but also paved the way for data quality improvements.

 Organizations are often surprised to discover business intelligence’s role in data quality control.
-BI software, by granting wider access to the data in question, passively surfaces quality issues to stakeholders, who are often quick to correct the issue at its source.
+BI software, by granting wider access to the data analytics in question, passively surfaces quality issues to stakeholders, who are often quick to correct the issue at its source.

 George Firican, Data Governance and Business Intelligence Director at the University of British Columbia, is a major proponent of capitalizing on this benefit. “[BI solutions] really help to raise awareness and build consensus and help create that stakeholder sponsorship,” he says.
 “They put front and center the data quality issue in your report.
 You notice it, you don’t like it, you want to do something about it.”

 This is exactly the trend Newport Credentialing began to see among its customers.
-Stakeholders would spot inconsistencies and mistakes in their BI-enabled product, CARE, and then use CARE’s data-writing capabilities to correct records in connected systems.
+Stakeholders would spot inconsistencies and mistakes in their BI-enabled product, CARE, and then use CARE’s data-writing capabilities to correct electronic health records in connected systems.

 David Meier, VP Technology at Newport, says he and his team realized they had a role to play in provider data management.
 “Organizations need to centralize this data somewhere,” he rationalizes.
 “It can’t be in a hundred different systems throughout the organization, and you can’t filter on a location if you have fifty different ways of spelling it.”
 As medical systems grow more interconnected and stakeholders work to reconcile conflicting records, data quality will improve as a natural result.